 Instructions

-- Process the pecans and dates.
+Process the pecans and dates.
 The longer they process, the finer the crust, so it’s up to you.
 Add more dates if the pecans and dates don’t stick together.

-- Fill a pie plate or muffin liners with your crust, and press it down well.
+Fill a pie plate or muffin liners with your crust, and press it down well.
 I use a bottom of a glass to smash the crust into the pie plate and my fingers to press it into the muffins liners.

-- Melt the coconut oil (30-60 seconds in the microwave).
+Melt the coconut oil (30-60 seconds in the microwave).

-- Put all filling ingredients in a high powered blender, and blend until smooth and creamy.
+Put all filling ingredients in a high powered blender, and blend until smooth and creamy.
 If the filling is too thick, add more water tablespoon by tablespoon to thin if desired.

-- Pour filling mixture into the pie crust(s-if you are making mini “cheesecakes”).
+Pour filling mixture into the pie crust(s-if you are making mini “cheesecakes”).

-- Smooth out the filling.
-I used a spatula.
+Smooth out the filling with a spatula.

-- Freeze to solidify, take out of the freezer about 15 minutes before serving, and enjoy!
+Freeze to solidify, take out of the freezer about 15 minutes before serving, and enjoy!

-- Keep refrigerated 3-4 days or in the freezer for up to a month.
+Keep refrigerated 3-4 days or in the freezer for up to a month.

 Go here for the complete list of smoothies and the complete list of recipes.

-Need a lactose-free Alfredo sauce recipe?
+Need a dairy-free Alfredo sauce recipe?

 will have to give this a go